AdaCore/git-hooks/README.md

 * **`hooks.no-emails`** [list]:

   A list of regular expressions matching some reference names for which updates should not trigger any email notification.
+More precisely, this options behaves as follow:

+    - When pushing an update to a reference matching this configuration, commit email notifications are turned completely off (an information banner is printed to remind the user);

+    - When pushing an update to a reference which does not match this configuration, **except for commits which are first parents of the reference being updated**, commit email notifications are turned off for all commits which are already contained in other references matching this configuration.

+      :warning: As hinted above, for references which do not match this configuration, we **always send commit emails for first parent commits**.
+This avoids that changes first pushed to "development" branches for which there is a no-emails configuration and then later merged via a fast-forward merge get silently pushed.

-It includes the following entries by default:
+  This configuration includes the following entries by default:

   ```
       # The reference that Gerrit uses for annotating commits which have